Macawls/OceanFSM/README.md

 I would recommend calling Evaluate() in late update or after all your other updates have been called.

 Evaluate() will continuously check all transitions of the current state.
-If any condition is met, the state machine will transition to the new state.
+If any condition is met, the state machine will transition to the new state set in the transition.